Construction Accident Claims

 - Electric shock injuries

 Lifting and handling accidents in construction are by far the most common cause of injury, but falls from height can be the most serious, often being fatal injuries, or causing serious medical issues such as internal injuries and paralysis.
-Falls from height account for approximately 30% of all construction accident claims.
+Falls from height are a very common type of construction accident claims.

 Examples of construction accidents